 The Domestication of the Spirit, by Steve Highlander

-In this 6-page article Steve defines the words we have used to describe God moving in the world and some significant events and people associated with each move.
-He looks at reformation; revival, renewal; awakening and movement.
-This article touches lightly on the historical significance of the first reformation, the cause of denominationalism, historic revivals, the four awakenings in America and the Pentecostal movement, Latter Rain and the Charismatic Renewal.
-You will especially be intrigued by the person who prayed publicly in a service on January 1, 1901 and what happened the same day on the other side of the world in response to that prayer.
+In this 6-page article, Steve defines the words we have used to describe God moving in the world and some significant events and people associated with each move.
+He looks at reformation; revival, renewal; awakening, and movement.
+This article touches lightly on the historical significance of the first reformation, the cause of denominationalism, historic revivals, the four awakenings in America and the Pentecostal movement, Latter Rain, and the Charismatic Renewal.
+You will especially be intrigued by the person who prayed publicly in a church service on January 1, 1901, and what happened the same day on the other side of the world in response to that prayer.

 Three Dollars Worth of God, by Steve Highlander